• Home

 Do I need to register a trademark for a service?

-A trademark registration can be for a product that you sell or a service that you offer.
+A trademark registration can be for a product that you sell or for a service that you offer.
 Marks associated with your service are referred to as service marks.

 Do I need to set up a corporation before registering a trademark?

-We cover this issue during the consultation.
+We cover that issue during the consultation.
 If you decide to hold the registration personally, then we can file the trademark application immediately.
 If you decide that the corporation ought to own the trademark, then we would decide on the particulars of the trademark application then wait to file the trademark application until after you have filed to create the corporation.

 Do you need to build the product to file the trademark application?